-^{(&}lt;sup>15) Code 12 15 0 within the legal framework set out by Regulation (EC) No 295/2008 of the European Parliament and of the Council of 11 March 2008 concerning structural business statistics (OJ L 97, 9.4.2008, p.
+(&lt;sup>19) Code 12 15 0 within the legal framework set out by Regulation (EC) No 295/2008 of the European Parliament and of the Council of 11 March 2008 concerning structural business statistics (OJ L 97, 9.4.2008, p.
 13).
+The regulation has been incorporated into the EEA Agreement in point 1 of Annex XXI by EEA Joint Committee Decision No 123/2008 of 7 November 2009 (OJ L 339, 18.12.2008, p.
+115, and EEA Supplement No 79, 18.12.2008, p.
+24).

-- (b) any other State aid, in relation to the same eligible costs, partly or fully overlapping, and any other State aid without identifiable eligible costs, only if such cumulation does not result in exceeding the maximum aid intensity or aid amount applicable to the aid under this section. - 34.
-Union funding centrally managed by the Commission that is not directly or indirectly under the control of the Member State, does not constitute State aid.
-Where such Union funding is combined with State aid, only the latter is considered for determining whether notification thresholds and maximum aid intensities are respected, provided that the total amount of public funding granted in relation to the same eligible costs does not exceed the maximum funding rate(s) laid down in the applicable rules of Union law. - 35.
+- 34. Resources coming from the EEA (for example from structural funds or EEA/Norway grants) which are not directly or indirectly under the control of an EEA State, do not constitute State aid.
+Where such funding is combined with State aid, only the latter is considered for determining whether notification thresholds and maximum aid intensities are respected, provided that the total amount of public funding granted in relation to the same eligible costs does not exceed the maximum funding rate(s) laid down in the applicable rules of EEA law. - 35.
 Aid must not be cumulated with de minimis aid in respect of the same eligible costs if such cumulation would result in an aid intensity exceeding that laid down in this section. - 36.
 The duration of aid schemes under which the aid is granted must not be longer than the duration of these Guidelines (2021-2030).